July 31st

 Meaning of the subhAShita:

-Knowledge (vidyā) has the attributes of kāmadhenu (the celestial cow, that grants all wishes) and also gives fruit in inopportune times.
+Knowledge (vidyā) has the attributes of kāmadhenu (the celestial cow, that grants all wishes) and bears fruit in inopportune times too.
 It (knowledge) is equivalent to a mother when away from home.
-Knowledge is deemed as a hidden stash of wealth.
+Knowledge is deemed to be a hidden stash of wealth.

 Commentary: